ktlProject0/KTL_project_02_Colono_Polyp_Segmentation/README.md

 During the testing process, the following will be saved automatically in the `test_results/` directory:

 1. **Training and Validation Learning Curve**:
-   A plot of the training and validation loss across epochs is saved as `learning_graph_dice_coefficient.png` and `learning_graph_cross_enropy.png`.
+   A plot of the training and validation loss across epochs is saved as `learning_graph_dice_coefficient.png` and `learning_graph_binary_cross_enropy.png`.
 This graph helps visualize how the model performance evolves during the training process.

 2. **Test Accuracy and Loss**:
    The accuracy and loss from the test set evaluation are saved in a `metric_df.csv` file.
-The CSV file will include columns such as `Cross Entropy Loss` and `Dice Coefficient Score` for better tracking of the model's performance.
+The CSV file will include columns such as `Dice Coefficient Score` for better tracking of the model's performance.

 These results can be used for further analysis and tuning of the model.